srid/purescript-book-sources/chapter10.md

 PureScript's Prelude contains an interesting set of examples of foreign types.
 As we have covered already, PureScript's function types only take a single argument, and can be used to simulate functions of multiple arguments via _currying_.
 This has certain advantages - we can partially apply functions, and give type class instances for function types - but it comes with a performance penalty.
 For performance critical code, it is sometimes necessary to define genuine JavaScript functions which accept multiple arguments.
 The Prelude defines foreign types which allow us to work safely with such functions.

-For example, the following foreign type declaration is taken from the Prelude in the `Data.Function` module:
+For example, the following foreign type declaration is taken from the Prelude in the `Data.Function.Uncurried` module:

 ```haskell
 foreign import data Fn2 :: * -> * -> * -> *